imjoy-team/ImJoy/docs/i2k_tutorial.md

 If a user click your plugin URL, it will open the plugin directly in ImJoy and ask the user to install it.

-## 3. Build plugins for image analysis
+## 3. Build web-based plugins for image analysis

 In this section let's start by making a plugin for image analysis.
 We will build image analysis tools with interactive interface.